-If the medical practitioner does not provide sufficient documentary evidence in the patient's medical record, the account will be returned unpaid or if already paid, an adjustment note issued.
+If the medical practitioner does not provide sufficient documentary evidence in the patient's medical record, the account will be returned unpaid.

 Medical practitioners are not permitted to amend hospital documents (patient records) after the account/invoice for the service has been presented UNLESS special circumstances exist.
 Those special circumstances are to be documented and presented to the Hospital Executive for approval to amend.